mistermicheels/learning-notes/javascript/Scope-closures.md

 greetJohn(); // Hello John
 ```

-Use case: simulating private variables
+Use case: simulating private variables (this is called the Revealing Module Pattern)

 ```javascript
 function makeCounter() {